Maldives: Languages

-The official and common language is Dhivehi, an Indo-Aryan language closely related to the Sinhala language of Sri Lanka.
+The official and national language is Dhivehi, an Indo-Aryan language closely related to the Sinhala language of Sri Lanka.
 The first known script used to write Dhivehi is the eveyla akuru script, which is found in the historical recording of kings (raadhavalhi).
-Later a script called dhives akuru was used for a long period.
+Later a script called Dhives Akuru was used for a long period.
 The present-day script is called Thaana and is written from right to left.
-Thaana is said to have been introduced by the reign of Mohamed Thakurufaanu.
+Thaana is derived from a mix of the old indigenous script of Dhives Akuru and Arabic abjad.
+Thaana is said to have been introduced during the reign of Mohamed Thakurufaanu.

-English is widely spoken by the locals of the Maldives: "Following the nation's opening to the outside world, the introduction of English as a medium of instruction at the secondary and tertiary levels of education, and its government's recognition of the opportunities offered through tourism, English has now firmly established itself in the country.
-As such, the Maldives are quite similar to the countries in the Gulf region ....
+English is widely spoken by the locals of Maldives: "Following the nation's opening to the outside world, the introduction of English as a medium of instruction at the secondary and tertiary levels of education, and its government's recognition of the opportunities offered through tourism, English has now firmly established itself in the country.
+As such, Maldives are quite similar to the countries in the Gulf region...
 The nation is undergoing vast societal change, and English is part of this."

-Population by locality
+Otherwise, Arabic is taught in schools and mosques, as Sunni Islam is the state religion.
+The Maldivian population has formal or informal education in the reading, writing, and pronunciation of the Arabic language, as part of the compulsory religious education for all primary and secondary school students.